-The story of civilization around Rock Glen dates back to the time when the Paleo or Early First Nations peoples utilized the nearby hills to hunt the barren ground caribou some 10,000 years ago.
-Succeeding the Paleo age were the Archaic First Nations who had adapted to a much milder climate some 6,000 years ago.
-The museum displays "fluted points" associated with the Paleo age and many "cache" blades from the Archaic aboriginal peoples.
+The story of civilization around Rock Glen dates back to the time when the Paleo or Early indigenous peoples utilized the nearby hills to hunt the barren ground caribou some 10,000 years ago.
+Succeeding the Paleo age were the Archaic people who had adapted to a much milder climate some 6,000 years ago.
+The museum displays "fluted points" associated with the Paleo age and many "cache" blades from the Archaic indigenous peoples.

 Accessible trails allow all visitors to see the park highlights including the scenic lookouts, museum and picnic areas.

-For information about booking an Education Program by an Ausable Bayfield Conservation staff member at Rock Glen, please see the Education page.
+For information about booking an education program by an Ausable Bayfield Conservation staff member at Rock Glen, please visit the Education page.